Design of the ALPS II Optical System: Introduction

 It is worth emphasizing that LSW experiments make no assumptions regarding the natural prevalence of any of these particles, but merely probe the interactions themselves without the need for an external source.
 These experiments can therefore determine the photon-coupling strength independent of any astrophysical models, while solar searches and haloscopes, not only depend on the coupling strength, but also rely on models of the axion-flux.

 The Any Light Particle Search II (ALPS\,II) \cite{alpstdr} is a LSW experiment currently under construction at DESY in Hamburg, Germany.
 With DESY as the host site, the experiment takes advantage of the tunnels, magnets, and cryogenic infrastructure formerly used by the HERA accelerator.
-It will use 122\,m long optical cavities to resonantly enhance the electromagnetic field on both sides of the wall and is designed to increase the photon regeneration rate by twelve orders of magnitude over earlier LSW experiments \cite{Tanner,Redondo:2010dp,rc,Fukuda}.
+It will use 122\,m long optical cavities to amplify light at a wavelength of 1064\,nm that is generated on one side of the wall by a high-power laser (HPL) and by the photon regeneration process on the other side.
+The experiment is designed to increase the photon regeneration rate by twelve orders of magnitude over earlier LSW experiments \cite{Tanner,Redondo:2010dp,rc,Fukuda}.
 Like all LSW experiments, ALPS\,II will not only probe the existence of pseudo-scalar fields whose coupling to electromagnetic fields is described by Equation~\ref{Eq:Lag-1}, but also scalar fields whose coupling can be described by the Lagrangian:

 Experimentally, while the pseudo-scalar fields from Equation~\ref{Eq:Lag-1} require the polarization of the E-field and the B-field to be parallel, scalar fields require that the polarization of the E-field is orthogonal to the B-field.
 A signal running in both polarization modes with no observed polarization dependence on the production rate could be detected as well.
 This may indicate the existence of other types of Weakly Interacting Sub-eV Particles (WISPs) that are produced by kinetic mixing such as millicharged particles or hidden sector photons which do not require a static magnetic field to interact with photons \cite{Gies}.
 In the following, we refer to particles whose interaction strength depends on $\vec{B}$ as axion-like particles, however the observation of any such particle would represent a profound discovery as it would be the first detection of an interaction beyond the standard model.